drone/docs/install.rst

 Proxy Server
 ------------

-**NOTE:** using a proxy server is not recommended.
+**NOTE:** using a proxy server is not really recommended.
 Drone serves most static content from a CDN and uses the Go standard library's high-performance ``net/http`` package to serve dynamic content.

-When using Nginx to proxy traffic to Drone, please ensure you have version 1.3.13 or greater.
+If using Nginx to proxy traffic to Drone, please ensure you have version 1.3.13 or greater.
 You also need to configure nginx to proxy websocket connections:

 .. code-block:: bash